Whether you’re new to the idea or have been using it for a while, it can be confusing figuring out how to take CBD oil without the proper guidance.

 Is one puff on a CBD vape the same as one drop from a bottle of tincture, or one CBD gummy?

-CBD drops or CBD tincture is one of the most popular and easy ways to take CBD.
+CBD oil drops or tinctures is one of the most popular and easy ways to take CBD.

-The best way to use this method is to let the drop sit under your tongue for 1-2 minutes before swallowing.
+The best way is simply to let the drop sit under your tongue for 1-2 minutes before swallowing.
+This is because CBD gets absorbed directly into the bloodstream from under the tongue more quickly than it does via the stomach.

-Most good CBD formulas should tell you exactly how much each drop contains (as you can see above, ours is 3mg per serving).
+Most good CBD formulas should tell you exactly how much each drop contains (ours is 3mg per serving).

-This is worth noting because any product that doesn’t do this is potentially trying to hide a low amount of CBD.
+This is worth noting because any product that doesn’t do this is potentially trying to hide a low amount of CBD content.

 Luckily, if you’re stuck with one of these products, it should be easy enough to work out how much CBD is in each drop once you realise that the average dropper size is 1ml.